malaguitte/mobx-react-tree-ui/README.md

 Within the [config.ts](./src/config/config.ts), you can change the values of the flags below and choose how you'd like the tree to appear in the UI
 ```
 RENDER_TREE_UI: true, // This represents whether you would like to render using the TreeUI component
-RENDER_TREE_BOX: false, // This represents whether you would like to render using the TreeOutput component
+RENDER_TREE_OUTPUT: false, // This represents whether you would like to render using the TreeOutput component
 ```

 ### Utils.ts